sfepy/sfepy/doc/users_guide.rst

 - single patch tensor product domain support in 2D and 3D
 - region selection based on topological Bezier mesh, see below
 - Dirichlet boundary conditions using projections for non-constant values
+- evaluation in arbitrary point in the physical domain
 - both scalar and vector volume terms work
 - term integration over the whole domain as well as a volume subdomain
 - simple linearization (output file generation) based on sampling the results